Laller68/rbi-task/README.md

+### Deployment of the Postgres DB poller and Postgres monitoring

+**Task:**

+I choose the docker-compose deployment with helps of Docker environment

+### Introduction

+Docker is a popular containerization technology that allows you to create, deploy, and run applications in a containerized environment.
+Postgres is a powerful open-source database management system that is widely used in many applications.
+By combining these two technologies, you can easily deploy Postgres in a containerized environment using Docker.

+This document will guide you through the process of deploying Postgres in Docker and loading the northwind_db.sql on initial boot.

-## Prerequisites
+### Prerequisites

-- Docker engine installed and running
+- Docker engine

-- Docker Compose installed
+- Docker Compose

-# Deployment Steps
+### Deployment Steps

 1. Create a new directory for the deployment and copy the compose file into it.